shashankdkte/angular-learn/infrastructure_knowledge_roadmap.md

 You must know what is happening in production.

-Learn:

-- Application logs
-- Error logs
-- Access logs
-- PM2 logs
-- Nginx logs
-- Database logs
-- Uptime monitoring
-- Alerting
-- Performance monitoring
+**Learn:** application/error/access logs, PM2 logs, Nginx logs, database logs, uptime monitoring, alerting, performance monitoring

-Questions to answer:
+**Questions to answer:**

 - Is the server up?
-- Is the API slow?
+Is the API slow?
 - Which API is failing?
-- Which user got an error?
+Which user got an error?
 - Why did payment fail?
-- Was WhatsApp sent?
+Was WhatsApp sent?
-- Did Google Calendar event get created?
+- Did the Google Calendar event get created?

-Tools:

-- CloudWatch
-- Sentry
-- Grafana
-- Prometheus
-- UptimeRobot
-- PM2 logs
-- Nginx logs
-- MongoDB Atlas monitoring
+**Tools:** CloudWatch, Sentry, Grafana, Prometheus, UptimeRobot, PM2 logs, Nginx logs, MongoDB Atlas monitoring

 ---